frequency-chain/frequency/designdocs/capacity.md

 ///
 /// - Returns Error::InsufficientBalance if the sender does not have free balance amount needed to stake.
 /// - Returns Error::InvalidTarget if attempting to stake to an invalid target.
-/// - Returns Error::InsufficientStakingAmount if attempting to stake an amount below the minimum amount.
+/// - Returns Error::StakingAmountBelowMinimum if attempting to stake an amount below the minimum amount.
 /// - Returns Error::BalanceTooLowtoStake if the sender does not have
 ///           free balance amount > MinimumTokenBalance after staking. pub fn stake(origin: OriginFor<T>, target: MessageSourceId, amount: BalanceOf<T>) -> DispatchResult {}